rackerlabs/docs-style-guide/style-guide/revision-history.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Updated requirements.txt to have ``pyyaml>=4.2b1`` based on security alert.
-- Updated links to zip files in "Icons, stencils, and shapes" section.:ref:`symbols` and
+- Updated links to zip files in "Icons, stencils, and shapes" section.
-  :ref:`alphabetical-list-of-terms`.

 Icons, stencils, and shapes